Public Transport in Georgia: A Local’s Practical Guide

 First thing to know is, don’t hail a taxi on the street.
 While they are available, as soon as they see you are not local, they will give you much higher price, than usual.
 However, if you know exactly how much you should be paying and can haggle, then go for it.

-Whenever I need a taxi, I always use Bolt app, which is safe and directly provides a fare you will be paying.
+Whenever I need a taxi, I don’t hail them on the street, as I hate haggling.
+I always use Bolt app, which is safe and directly provides a fare you will be paying.
 You won’t have to communicate your destination to your driver or haggle about the price.
 Bolt also has good customer service, so if you have any issues, you can contact them.
 The drivers are aware of this and I have never encountered any problems with this app.

-There are other apps (Yandex and Maxim), which are Russian owned and I never use them.
+There are also other apps, which are Russian owned and I never use them.
 People say they are cheaper, but whenever I compared, that’s not really the case.
 I have heard people encountering many issues with them.
 So I wouldn’t suggest them.

 Getting a taxi from a village location via the apps is hardly ever possible.
 Although you can order one from a major city to a village destination.